heikkipora/gitlab-radiator/README.md

 Mandatory configuration properties:

 - ```gitlab / url``` - Root URL of your GitLab installation - or that of GitLab SaaS CI
 - ```gitlab / access-token``` - A GitLab access token for allowing access to the GitLab API.
 One can be generated with GitLab's UI under Profile Settins / Personal Access Tokens.
+The value can alternatively be defined as `GITLAB_ACCESS_TOKEN` environment variable.

 Example yaml syntax: